F1iper/movie-rental/README.md

 db.username=your_username
 db.password=your_password
 ```
-6. Propagate database with tables from init.sql file in the movie-rental main directory,
+6. Propagate database with tables and sample data from init.sql file in the movie-rental main directory,
    run this command with raplaced <your_username> with your user name.
 **mysql -h localhost -u <your_username> -p movierental < init.sql**